One high school registered 21 members directly with the national office (Pre-Wisconsin charter being issued).

 Membership was 1,101.
 The annual state conference moves to a convention center for the first time.
 It was held at the Alliant Energy Center in Madison on 4/23-25.

 Membership was at 1,165 with 60 chapters.
+The state conference had 712 registrants with 40 competitions.
+Total events for this year was two state level events; UW-Stout Regional event and State Conference.
 Brent Kindred, former student member and adviser, was appointed as SkillsUSA Wisconsin Executive Director.

 Membership 1,645 members.
 This is the first year for the Southwest Wisconsin Technical College Regional Event with 48 registrants.